-Over the Caribbean during December winds tend to be mostly from the east or northeast averaging forces 4-5 (11-21 knots).
+Over the Caribbean during December winds tend to be mostly from the east or northeast averaging forces 4-5 (11-21 knots), except the eastern Caribbean where the wind tends to averaging force 4 (11-16 knots).
 Over the Gulf of Mexico winds tend to be more variable but still averaging mostly forces 4-5 (11-21 knots).
 The risk for gale force or higher winds is low, generally 1 % or less, except for the westernmost Gulf of Mexico where the gale risk is 2-3%.

-Strong to near gale conditions, often do occur so the risk of encountering rough 8 foot or higher seas is about 10% over the Gulf of Mexico and ranges from 10 to 30 percent over the central and western Caribbean with the highest risk concentrated north of the Columbian coast.
-The eastern Caribbean tends to have less risk for rough seas, occurring less than 10% of the time and winds averaging force 4 (11-16 knots).
+Over the Caribbean waves generally average 3-7 feet, however, the risk of encountering rough 8 foot or higher seas is about 10% over the Gulf of Mexico and ranges from 10 to 30 percent over the central and western Caribbean with the highest risk concentrated north of the Colombian coast.
+The eastern Caribbean tends to average 2-5 ft waves and the risk for rough seas of 8 ft or more occur less than 10% of the time.

 Sea surface temperatures range from 26-28C (79-82 F) in the Caribbean, 18-24C (64-75 F) over the northern and western Gulf of Mexico and 24-27C (75-81 F) in the Bay of Campeche and southeastern Gulf of Mexico.